CenterForOpenScience/experimenter/docs/source/random.md

     "options": [
 		"video1",
 		"video2"
+	]
 }
-}
 ```

 Where:
-- **sampler** indicates whtihc 'randomizer' to use.
-This must correspond with the values defined in `lib/exp-player/addon/randomizers/index.js`
+- **sampler** indicates which 'randomizer' to use.
+This must correspond with the values defined in
+`lib/exp-player/addon/randomizers/index.js`
 - **options**: an array of options to sample from.
-These should correspond with values from the `frames` object defined in the experiment structure (for more on this, see [the experiments docs](experiments.html))
+These should correspond with values from the `frames` object defined
+ in the experiment structure (for more on this, see [the experiments docs](experiments.html))

 ### Making your own